redhat-et/ceph-mirroring/acm-application-configuration/README.md

 # Advanced Cluster Management for Kubernetes
 We will create various ACM applications which will be used to manage all of our storage and application objects.
+This document assumes that ACM has been installed and two clusters have been loaded into ACM as spokes.
+For directions check out https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/1.0/html/about_red_hat_advanced_cluster_management_for_kubernetes/welcome-to-red-hat-advanced-cluster-management-for-kubernetes#introduction

 ## Deploying to West1
 First we need to deploy the application to our first location.